Timothy Bradley: Bradley vs. Ríos

-ESPN reported on September 8, 2015, that Bradley would make the first defence of his WBO title against 29 year old former WBA lightweight champion Brandon Ríos (33-2-1, 24 KOs) on November 7 at the newly refurbished Thomas & Mack Center in Las Vegas.
+ESPN reported on September 8, 2015, that Bradley would make the first defence of his WBO title against 29 year old former WBA lightweight champion Brandon Ríos (33–2–1, 24 KOs) on November 7 at the newly refurbished Thomas & Mack Center in Las Vegas.
 Bradley also headlined the last card to take place at the Thomas & Mack Center on October 12, 2013.
 Negotiations were on and off for the fight and nearly broke down completely in August.
 Due to Sadam Ali being Bradley's mandatory, the WBO stated they would not sanction the fight unless Top Rank made a deal with Ali's promoter Golden Boy, to negotiate a step-aside fee.

 Bradley fought and beat former Lightweight champion to retain the WBO Welterweight title.
 He was trained by his new coach and TV analyst Teddy Atlas.
 Bradley won the fight by technical knockout in Round 9 at 2:48, after he put Ríos down with a body shot and followed it up with a barrage of punches, dropping Ríos again and prompting referee Tony Weeks to wave off the fight.
+It was between rounds 7 and 8, that Atlas gave the now famous 'we're firemen' speech emphatically to Bradley; causing an immediate response of motivation from Bradley.
+Ultimately, the fight ended with an exclamation mark from that speech.

 Bradley vs. Pacquiao III

-On December 30, 2015, Bob Arum announced that Manny Pacquiao (57-6-2, 38 KOs) would fight Bradley for the third time in what would be his last professional fight.
+On December 30, 2015, Bob Arum announced that Manny Pacquiao (57–6–2, 38 KOs) would fight Bradley for the third time in what would be his last professional fight.
 The fight was set for April 9, 2016, at the MGM Grand Garden Arena in Las Vegas.
 It was reported that Pacquiao would earn $20 million and Bradley would earn $4 million from the fight.
-In front of 14,665, Pacquiao knocked Bradley down twice and outpointed him throughout the fight, winning by unanimous decision after all three judges scored the bout 116-110 in his favor.
+In front of 14,665, Pacquiao knocked Bradley down twice and outpointed him throughout the fight, winning by unanimous decision after all three judges scored the bout 116–110 in his favor.
 ESPN.com scored it for 117-109 also in favor of Pacquiao.
 Bradley was down once in round seven and again in round nine.
 In the post fight Bradley spoke about how patience was the key difference in the fight, "Manny was very strong in there.
 Very heavy punches.
 He was also very patient.
 I wasn't professional enough to stay patient myself, and I walked into shots."
 CompuBox statistics showed that Pacquiao landed 122 of 439 punches (28%), whereas Bradley connected on 99 of his 302 punches thrown (33%).
 Many experts, including both fighters called the rubber fight the best of their trilogy.
 The fight drew 400,000 buys on HBO PPV, generating $24 million.
 This was considered a low number, as the main event's purses alone equalled $24 million.
 Pacquiao received a special version of the vacant WBO International title in recognition of his win.